Milly got her first international travel experience this past week on our trip to Cozumel, Mexico.

 Johnny only went in the water at the first of the three snorkeling spots.
 He got a little sick and hurled over the side at one point.
 I fell victim to that, too.
 I could tell that I was starting to feel a little queasy as we were pulling up to the beach, but I thought I’d be able to get off the boat in time.
 Unfortunately, a boat went by and kicked up some decent-sized wake, rocking the boat a bit, which was just enough to send me over the edge (literally).
 I felt a lot better after it happened though.

 Sebastian slept through a lot of it.
 Milly seemed to immensely enjoy the boat ride, and in fact later said that the snorkeling was her favorite part of the trip.
 She’s now interested in learning how to scuba dive (which Laura and Torrie did a few times).

 Tristen was adorable while snorkeling because she was holding her belly almost the whole time.

 There was a night dive one evening.
 Laura and Torrie did their scuba thing in front of the hotel while other people snorkeled, Laura shining a light to show them things.
-Craig and I were going to go, but we were told we couldn’t get the gear, so we changed.
-Laura talked to some people and we were going to be able to do it, but I had already changed and everything.
+Craig and I were going to go, but we were told we couldn’t get the gear.
+Laura talked to some people and we were going to be able to do it, but I had already changed out of my bathing suit and everything.
 Max and Erin took Milly, though.
 Each of them had their own snorkel gear.
 Milly said she saw an octopus, and Laura and Torrie said they did see an octopus, but it was when they were about to get out of the water, after the rest of them were already out.